k-mrm/aarch64-os/README.md

-# uni
+# mono

-a simple OS for raspberry pi 4
+mono os: a simple OS for raspberry pi 4